 To be considered for a scholarship for the next academic year, applications must be received by June 10 each year – no exceptions.
-Successful candidates will be notified by July 31.
+Successful candidates will be notified by phone no later than July 5th.

 The scholarship is administered by the Association of Faculties of Medicine of Canada (AFMC), and the selection is made by a committee of university representatives chosen by the AFMC.

-Scholarship recipients must have an average of 80% or higher annually to be granted the subsequent amounts.
+Scholarship recipients must maintain an 80% average or higher annually to be granted the subsequent amounts.

 Online applications only will be considered.
 Click here to begin completing the form.